 If you’re ready to get your website up and running, sign up for Bluehost here.

 #2.
 Crucial Hosting

-Crucial Hosting is a super high performance hosting company with a great low budget plan option at $10/month.
+Crucial Hosting is a super high performance hosting company with great low budget plan options.
 Their plans are easily scalable, so if you think your website might grow into a huge high traffic money earner, this is the right place to get started.
 Use Promo Code “SAVE50” to save 50% off your first month of hosting!

 This web hosting company has great service and reliability, but that’s just the beginning of what they do.
 They run their computers and servers on solar and wind power, totally renewable energy.

 Also, the Green Geeks have an across the board approach to environmental quality.
 In terms of what they can help you with, they offer: Unlimited Space, Transfer of Existing Sites, E-mail + Free Domain, and a Marketing Package to new members.

 Cost: Plans start at $3.96/month with a 30-day Money Back Guarantee.
 They don’t have hidden fees or extra charges like some other hosting providers.
 And, the company is 300% powered by renewable energy which is good for the planet.